Mussels are readily available along India’s coastline. This Goan mussels dish, xinaneao recheado, is a Portuguese-inspired recipe from Goa.

-Boil a litre of water and, once boiling, add the mussels.
-Within a few seconds the mussel shells will start to open.
-Remove each opened mussel and set aside.
+- Boil a litre of water and, once boiling, add the mussels.
+Within a few seconds, the mussel shells will start to open.
+Remove each opened mussel and set it aside.
 Discard any mussels that have not opened after a minute or so.

-Using one half of the shell, scoop out the mussel meat from the shell and set aside.
-Retain 12 half shells to serve the mussels.
+- Using one half of the shell, scoop out the mussel meat from the shell and set it aside.
+Retain twelve half shells to serve the mussels.
 Clean and wash these shells well.

-Heat a pan over medium heat and add oil.
-When hot, add the onions and fry for five minutes until they are soft and translucent, but not coloured.
+- Heat a pan over medium heat and add oil.
+When hot, add the onions and fry for eight minutes until they are soft and translucent, but not coloured.

-- Make sure that mussels that you buy are completely closed and not cracked or chipped.
+- Make sure that the mussels that you buy are completely closed and not cracked or chipped.